unChaz/sci-fi-5e/docs/rules/equipment.md

 **_Stealth._** If the Armor table shows “Disadvantage” in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.

-**_Pulse Shields._** A Pulse Shields is made from wood or metal and is carried in one hand.
+**_Pulse Shields._** A Pulse Shields is a handheld device that projects a small force barrier and is carried in one hand.
 Wielding A Pulse Shields increases your Armor Class by 2.
 You can benefit from only one shield at a time.

 #### Light Armor